agorago/wego/stm/README.md

 # Actions

-There are four types of actions supported by the Bplus STM:
+There are four types of actions supported by the WeGO STM:
 * Transition Actions - an action that is called for every event
 * Preprocessor Action - which is called _before_ a state is entered
 * Postprocessor Action - which is called _after_ a state is exited